Kristen Stewart Asserts ‘Fluidity’ Is A Factor In Sexuality

-Kristen Stewart has been more transparent about her private life since she dropped the words “I’m like, so gay… ” during an explosive episode of Saturday Night Live.
+Kristen Stewart has been more transparent about her private life since she dropped the words, “I’m like, so gay… ” during an explosive episode of Saturday Night Live.
 Back in 2012, the Personal Shopper actress was shocked to learn that Donald Trump urged Robert Pattinson to end his relationship with her and added that she had cheated on Pattinson “like a dog.”
-The tweet came at a time when Kristen’s romance with Twilight costar Robert Pattinson was coming to an end after news of her shocking affair with then-married Snow White and the Huntsman director Rupert Sanders.
+The tweet came at a time when Kristen’s romance with Twilight costar Robert Pattinson was coming to an end after news of her shocking affair with then-married Snow White and the Huntsman director, Rupert Sanders.

 “Donald, if you didn’t like me then, you’re probably not going to like me now because I’m hosting ‘Saturday Night Live’ and I’m, like, so gay, dude.”